serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 Numba.
 These two tools are clearly more popular that Pythran.
 However, Pythran has very interesting technical advantages.

-Cython is an overset of the Python language to write C extensions without writing C code.
-It is very mature, widely used and battle tested.
+Cython is a superset of the Python language to write C extensions without writing C code.
+It is very mature, widely used and stable.
 Cython is used in most of the main packages of the scientific Python ecosystem (for example Scipy, scikit-learn, scikit-image, ...).
-It is very versatil and powerful.
-However, writing efficient Cython code requires to master both Python and C, and to be able to use part of the CPython C API.
+It is very versatile and powerful.
+However, writing efficient Cython code requires to master both Python, C, the actual Cython dialect, and part of the CPython C API.
 Note that Pythran can now be used from Cython to speed-up Numpy code.
-In most cases, similar performances can be achieved only with Pythran with much simpler, readable and elegant Python code.
+In most cases, similar performances can be achieved only with Pythran with much simpler, readable and elegant Python-only code.
 With Pythran, the code is therefore faster to write and easier to maintain.
-Moreover, more developers are able to work on it, which is very important for open-source scientific projets.
+Moreover, more developers are able to work on it, which is very important for open-source scientific projects.

 Numba is a Python package to perform just-in-time compilation of functions using a subset of Python / Numpy.
 Its main advantage is to target CPUs and